 While you really only need 1 full day in Arches and 1 full day in Canyonlands (if you are only tackling the Island in the Sky section), a couple extra days in the area will give you the option to go on some longer hikes, and maybe even an overnight one as well as partake in everything else found around Moab.

-Just outside Moab, you have access to incredible outdoor and adventurous activities like rafting, dirt biking, and mountain biking, and some of Utah’s best state parks too.
+Just outside Moab, you have access to many of Utah’s incredible outdoor adventure activities like rafting, dirt biking, and mountain biking, and some of Utah’s best state parks too.

 From Canyonlands, you can make your way to Capitol Reef, should you want to check out another part of Utah.
 If you are short on time, I would recommend just staying in the East.

-If you have noticed a trend, Capitol Reef is one of those places that kind of needs more than a day or two to explore, and if I had to choose which of the 5 Utah national parks to leave off a week-long itinerary, CR would be it.
+If you have noticed a trend, Capitol Reef is one of those places that kind of needs more than a day or two to explore, and if I had to choose which of the big 5 parks in Utah to leave off a week-long itinerary, CR would be it.

 Utah National Parks 10+ Day Itinerary: The Mighty 5 National Parks of Utah

 This is the ultimate road trip itinerary for all 5 of the Utah National Parks.
 I have essentially combined the first and second itinerary with an open-jaw flight.
-It can be completed in either direction, but for the sake of simplicity, I will start in Vegas.
+It can be completed in either direction, but for the sake of simplicity, let’s start by staying in Las Vegas.

 Just like in the first itinerary, spend 3 days in Zion NP, then 1 full day and night in Bryce Canyon.
 You then have the option to drive through Capitol Reef, allowing more time to other National Parks or National Monuments instead.